 This letter reveals what many Colorado resident hunters have known since the 1990’s, that many conservation groups and outfitters associations are loyal to nonresidents and their money.
 Many Colorado residents also feel that CPW is loyal to the nonresidents dollars as well, don’t forget no state brings in more hunting dollars and no western state has tag allocation with less equity for residents.

-This nonresident loyalty, does not apply to any other State “privilege”.
-We would never consider a nonresident with an equal voice to vote and it makes no sense that nonresidents have an equal opportunity to Coloradans limited resources.
+This nonresident loyalty does not apply to any other State “privilege”.
+We would never consider a nonresident with an equal voice to vote and it makes no sense that nonresidents have an equal opportunity to Coloradans’ limited resources.
 Under the most basic tenets of the Public Trust Doctrine and the North American Model of Wildlife Conservation, wildlife is a state resource managed and allocated for the benefit of its residents.
 Nonresidents are not trust beneficiaries in any way, shape or form.

 Many nonresidents feel they have a right to hunt in Colorado because of federal public lands.
 If you spend some time on this website you will learn that 97.2% of Colorado federal lands are not federal enclaves, which means Colorado holds legislative jurisdiction over tag allocation within its border just like the other 49 states.
 The elected legislators of all states work on behalf of their residents to enhance the health, safety, and security of our communities.
 Wild game is a natural resource managed by the states, not the federal government.

 The Colorado Outfitter Association draft letter (link),(written as a Colorado Wildlife Conservation Project Member), claims they are trying to “counter the movement that requests that all Over the Counter (OTC) licenses be reserved for Resident hunters alone”.
-This of course is not true, because if you read the online Resident Hunter OTC Petition (link), that has over 3000 signatures, it actually says “By signing this petition, you are expressing your support for preserving all remaining OTC elk hunting (archery and rifle) for Colorado Residents only, starting in 2024.
+This of course is not true, because if you read the online Resident Hunter OTC Petition (link), which has over 3000 signatures, it says “By signing this petition, you are expressing your support for preserving all remaining OTC elk hunting (archery and rifle) for Colorado Residents only, starting in 2024.
 We believe this measure will restore equity without infringing upon the rights or experiences of non-resident hunters who can still participate through limited draw hunts and non-resident caps on all OTC hunts“.
-If you haven’t signed the above linked resident hunter petition please do so and share the link with your friends.
+If you haven’t signed the above-linked resident hunter petition please do so and share the link with your friends.
 This petition still allows nonresident opportunity at OTC hunts, just with a quota cap like nearly all other western states.

 The letter also states the following, “The Colorado Wildlife Conservation Project (CWCP) is an alliance of diverse wildlife organizations with a common interest in conserving and sustaining wildlife and wildlife habitats and preserving our hunting, angling, and conservation heritage.
 We are steadfast in our efforts to continue the state’s long history of responsible, science-based wildlife management.
 CWCP comprises organizations representing tens of thousands of outdoor enthusiasts across the state and country. “